ohpyupi/study.security-plus/security-assessment-and-audits.md

   * parameters
     * -a: displays all connections and listening ports
     * -n: displays addresses and port numbers in numerical form
+* Metasploit
+  * Metasploitable
+    * A Linux distribution commonly used as a target system for pracitcing penetation testing techniques

 ### Security Audits
 * Vulnerability Assessment